ibm-skills-network/portals-admin-knowledgebase/docs/reports.md

 # Reports

-The Reports section provides access to various default reports about course activities and learning path completions.
-Here you can find comprehensive data about your portal's educational metrics.
+The Reports section provides administrators with comprehensive insights into course activities and learning path completions across your portal.
+This centralized dashboard helps you monitor and analyze your portal's educational performance through various specialized reports.

 ## Available Reports

+### Course Feedback

+The course feedback report gives you visibility into learner satisfaction and course quality.
+You can view overall ratings distribution across your courses, read individual feedback comments, and track sentiment trends over time.
+The report includes filtering options to help you focus on specific courses or date ranges.

 ### Course Enrollments

-- Access detailed reports on course enrollment statistics
-- Track enrollment trends and patterns
-- Download enrollment data for analysis
+The course enrollments report provides a detailed view of how many learners are engaging with your courses.
+You can see total enrollment numbers for each course, track enrollment changes over time, and monitor version-specific enrollment data.
+The report includes filtering options by time periods (1 day to 1 year), skills, and topics, making it easy to analyze enrollment trends.
+You can also export this data as CSV for further analysis.

 ### Course Completions

-- View comprehensive course completion statistics
-- Monitor learner progress across courses
-- Export completion data for reporting
+This report offers detailed insights into how learners are progressing through your courses.
+You can track completion rates across different time periods, monitor trends, and identify your most successful courses.
+The report presents completion statistics with version tracking and date-based analytics to help you understand learning patterns.

 ### Course Certificates

-- Track all certificates issued through the portal
-- View certificate statistics and issuance patterns
-- Download certificate data for record-keeping
+Track and manage all certificates issued through your portal.
+This report helps you monitor certification trends and verify learner achievements.
+You can access historical certificate data and track certification patterns across different courses and time periods.

 ### Learning Path Completions

-- Monitor progress in learning path completions
-- View detailed statistics on learning path success rates
-- Export learning path completion data
+Monitor how learners are progressing through structured learning paths.
+The report provides visibility into enrollment numbers, completion rates, and individual learner progress.
+You can track both overall learning path performance and individual learner journeys through each path.

 ## Dashboard Management

-- Create custom dashboards for specific metrics
-- Delete or modify existing dashboards
-- Download reports from any dashboard you have access to

-### Adding New Dashboards

-1. Click the "+ Add Dashboard" button
-2. Configure dashboard settings and metrics
-3. Select desired data visualization options
-4. Save and publish your new dashboard
+The portal allows you to customize your reporting experience through personalized dashboards.
+You can create new dashboards focused on specific metrics that matter to your organization, modify existing ones, or remove dashboards that are no longer needed.

+To add a new dashboard, use the "+ Add Dashboard" option in the Reports section.
+This allows you to configure specific metrics and visualizations that align with your reporting needs.
+Each dashboard can be customized to show relevant data and can be shared with appropriate stakeholders within your organization.